Ergoline

-Ergoline is a chemical compound whose structural skeleton is contained in a variety of alkaloids, referred to as ergoline derivatives or ergoline alkaloids.
-Ergoline alkaloids, one being ergine, were initially characterized in ergot.
-Some of these are implicated in the condition ergotism, which can take a convulsive form or a gangrenous form.
+Ergoline is a core structure in many alkaloids and their synthetic derivatives.
+Ergoline alkaloids were first characterized in ergot.
+Some of these are implicated in the condition of ergotism, which can take a convulsive form or a gangrenous form.
 Even so, many ergoline alkaloids have been found to be clinically useful.
 Annual world production of ergot alkaloids has been estimated at 5,000–8,000 kg of all ergopeptines and 10,000–15,000 kg of lysergic acid, used primarily in the manufacture of semi-synthetic derivatives.

 Others, such as lysergic acid diethylamide, better known as LSD, a semi-synthetic derivative, and ergine, a natural derivative found in Argyreia nervosa, Ipomoea tricolor and related species, are known psychedelic substances.

 Natural occurrence

-Ergoline alkaloids are found in lower fungi and some species of flowering plants: the Mexican species Turbina corymbosa and Ipomoea tricolor of the Convolvulaceae (morning glory) family, the seeds of which were identified as the psychedelic plant drugs known as "ololiuhqui" and "tlitliltzin", respectively.
-The principal alkaloids in the seeds are ergine and its optical isomer isoergine, with several other lysergic acid derivatives and clavines present in lesser amounts.
-The Hawaiian species Argyreia nervosa includes similar alkaloids.
-It is possible, though not proven, that ergine or isoergine are responsible for the psychedelic effects.
-There may be a fungal origin of the ergoline alkaloids also in the Convolvulaceae.
-Like the ergot alkaloids in some monocot plants, the ergoline alkaloids found in the plant Ipomoea asarifolia (Convolvulaceae) are produced by a seed-transmitted endophytic clavicipitaceous fungus.
+Ergoline alkaloids are found in fungi such as Claviceps purpurea, Claviceps paspali, and the related Periglandula, which have a permanent, symbiotic bond with numerous flowering vines, most notably, Turbina corymbosa and Ipomoea tricolor (“morning glory”).
+Ergolines are concentrated in the seeds, which have been used for ages by indigenous central/south Americans (i.e. T. corymbosa seeds are known as ololiuhqui) The principal alkaloids in the seeds appear to be ergine and isoergine, but they're just decomposition products of lysergic acid hydroxyethylamide, isolysergic hydroxyethylamide, lysergic acid hydroxymethylethylamide (syn. ergonovine), and isolysergic acid hydroxymethylethylamide (syn. ergonovinine).
+All of the other ergolines have been quantified in very small amts. except for penniclavine, which was found to be the predominant ergoline in a 2016 assay of I. tricolor seeds.
+Ergolines have been identified in 42 Morning Glory species.
+The only ergolines of these seeds that have been trialed as isolates are ergine, ergonovine, and lysergol, with lysergol showing the weakest effect (refs: Ergine / Psychedelic Effects, Ergometrine / Psychedelic Effects).